Kikiodazie/Kikiodazie/README.md

 ## 🚀 My Cloud Native Plans (Checklist) 5 Months From 22 August 2023
 Below are some of my plans for the next few months as related to the [CNCF (Cloud Native Computing Foundation)](https://cncf.io/).
-Will check off the list and drop notes as I achieve each.
+Will check off the items and drop notes as I achieve each.

 - [ ] Write and pass the Certified Kubernetes Application Developer (CKAD) exam.
 - [ ] Become a CNCF Ambassador.